-In order to use the showers, the fresh-water pump must be activated on the 12V panel.
+To use the showers, the fresh-water pump must be activated on the 12V panel.

 The head showers drain into a sump box which has an automatic float switch and pump, so the water will be pumped out automatically.

 Transom Shower